-The real question is no longer “Can we enrich data while staying compliant?” but rather “How can we do it intelligently, legally, and sustainably?”
+The real question is no longer “Can we enrich our data while staying compliant?”

 Data enrichment consists of completing and improving the information already present in your CRM or marketing tools.
 The objective is to better segment, personalize, and qualify your prospects.
 Two approaches coexist.